CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the OPS.1.2.4 Telework.md

 In general, data transfer between the teleworking computer and the institution must meet the following security requirements:

-* ** Securing the confidentiality of the transmitted data: ** A sufficiently secure encryption must ensure that even if attackers intercept the communication between the teleworking computer and the computer of the institution, no conclusions can be drawn about the contents of the data.
+* ** Securing the confidentiality of the transmitted data: ** A sufficiently secure encryption must ensure that even if attackers intercept the communication between the teleworking computer and the institution's computer, no conclusions can be drawn about the contents of the data.
 In order to ensure the confidentiality of the transmitted data, in addition to a suitable encryption method, an adapted key management with periodic key change is also required.
 * ** Ensuring the integrity of transmitted data: ** The transmission protocols used must detect and correct a random change in transmitted data.
-To be able to detect intentional manipulations during data transmission, the data should be signed and / or encrypted.
+To be able to detect deliberate manipulations during data transmission, the data should be signed and / or encrypted.
 * ** Ensuring the availability of data transmission: ** If time delays in teleworking are difficult to tolerate, a redundant public communication network should be selected as the transmission path so that failure of individual links does not mean total communication failure.
 On a redundant network connection to the teleworking computer and the interface of the institution may be waived if necessary.
 * ** Ensuring the authenticity of the data: ** When transferring data between the teleworking computer and the institution, it must be ensured that communication takes place between the right participants.
 This means to ensure that data with sender telework computer actually come from there.
-Similarly, the origin of institutional data must be undoubtedly traceable back to the institution.
+Likewise, the origin of institutional data must be undoubtedly traceable back to the institution.
 * ** Ensuring the traceability of data transmission: ** Logging functions can be used to make communication comprehensible.
 * ** Ensuring data reception: ** If it is important for teleworking that data has been received correctly, acknowledgment mechanisms can be used to determine whether the recipient has received the data correctly.
 #### OPS.1.2.4.M4 Data Protection in Teleworking [Teleworker, IT Operations]
 In teleworking, data can be processed on different IT systems and in different places.
-For example, the processing can take place on servers and clients in the institution, but also on telework clients.
+For example, processing may take place on servers and clients in the institution, but also on telework clients.
 To ensure the availability of data, they must be backed up regularly.

 A backup of all relevant data at the teleworkstation must generally take place and comply with the general rules for data backup of the institution.
 The institution's data protection concept must also include teleworking.
 In general, the following methods for data backup at the teleworkstation are available:

 * Data backup on external data carriersHere, the teleworkstation must have the necessary technical equipment.
 In addition to the necessary external data carriers, this includes the necessary hardware and software of the computer.
 In addition, the teleworker must be trained to make the backups independently.
 * Data backup via network The backup of the local data can also be done via the connection to the network of the institution.
-The advantage here is that on the one hand the backup does not have to be done independently by the teleworkers and on the other hand the teleworkers also do not have to manage data carriers.
-Decisive in the data backup over a network connection is that their transmission capacity for the volume of data to be backed up is sufficient.
+The advantage here is that on the one hand the backup does not have to be done independently by the teleworkers and on the other hand the teleworkers do not have to manage any data carriers either.
+Decisive for data backup over a network connection is that its transmission capacity is sufficient for the volume of data to be backed up.
 Depending on the backup program, it is possible to transfer only changes to the database since the last backup (incremental backup).
 In many cases, this can greatly reduce the volume of data to be transported.
 An important requirement of the backup program is that unexpected disconnects are detected and handled properly.
 In both methods of data protection, it is desirable to minimize the volume of data to be backed up.
 In addition to lossless compression methods, which are integrated into many backup programs, incremental or differential backup methods can also be used.
 However, this may increase the overhead of restoring a backup.

 The backup should be as automated as possible, so that the teleworkers have to perform only a few actions themselves.
 If user collaboration is required, they should be required to perform the backup regularly.
 Finally, it should be sporadically checked whether created backups can be restored.